-The high cost of Los Angeles real estate makes homeownership out of reach for many people.
-In fact, fewer than 40% of Los Angelenos own their home, according to the Insurance Information Institute.
-In 2018, California suffered more than $1.5 billion in losses due to fires, according to the National Association of Insurance Commissioners.
-Such catastrophic losses have sent homeowners insurance rates through the roof for many Los Angeles homeowners.
+The high cost of real estate in Los Angeles places home ownership out of reach for many people.
+In fact, fewer than 40% of Los Angelenos own their home.
+Additionally, in 2018, California suffered more than $1.5 billion in losses due to fires.
+Catastrophic losses such as these have significantly increased homeowners insurance rates for many Los Angeles homeowners.

 Best home insurance companies in Los Angeles

 We collected information on some of the best Los Angeles homeowners insurance options by looking at customer satisfaction data, various options offered by the carrier, overall costs as determined by average 2021 rate data from Quadrant Information Services and J.D.
 Power’s annual survey of the home insurance market.

 |Home insurance company||Average annual premium for $250K dwelling||J.D.
 Power customer satisfaction score|